antmicro/jetson-nano-baseboard/README.rst

 It is recommended to use a 12V 2A DC supply to power the board.
 The board has an integrated power sequencer that starts the module automatically right after applying power supply.

+BSP
+---

+The IO interfaces implemented on board are supported in a `Linux for Tegra (L4T) BSP <https://developer.nvidia.com/embedded/linux-tegra>`_ provided by NVIDIA for Jetson Xavier NX / Nano.
+The BSP supports the Jetson Nano / Xavier NX Baseboard out of the box, however, it needs to be modified for the camera accessories to work with it.
+Antmicro’s services involve BSP development so you can hire us to make the necessary modifications.
+It is possible to upload the BSP image to the SoM already installed on the board via USB OTG interface connector.

 Debug UART connection
 ---------------------